Advertisement

 Dementia and Alzheimer's

-High blood glucose levels can cause poor blood flow to your brain, making it more likely that you'll have dementia or Alzheimer's someday.
-A recent study showed that people with diabetes had more deterioration in the parts of their brain where problem-solving, decision-making and memory take place.
-Due to brain damage caused by diabetes, they also had more depression, walked slower and had more problems with balance.
-The best prevention—you guessed it!—is to keep your blood glucose levels as close to normal as possible.
+High blood sugar levels can cause poor blood flow to your brain, increasing the risk for dementia or Alzheimer's.
+Research has shown that people with diabetes have more deterioration in the parts of their brain where problem-solving, decision-making, and memory take place.
+Due to the effects of diabetes on the brain, they also had more depression, walked slower, and had more problems with balance.
+The best prevention is to keep your blood sugar levels as close to your target range as possible.

 11 / 11